allenai/s2orc/README.md

 The dataset is located in the S3 bucket `s3://ai2-s2-gorc-release/`.

-To gain access to this bucket, please set up an AWS count if you do not have one already and complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNeo4UBeRoe1taaN3oJ1Fr1BZokVs3vVo18mvfc0Lhnw7n1g/viewform).

 Use of this data is subject to the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).

 ## Data organization